IABTechLab/SHARC/draft_messaging_protocol.md

 # API Reference

 ## SHARC:Container:init
-The purpose of the SIMID:player:init message is to transport data to assist with the interactive component initialization.
+The purpose of the SHARC:Container:init message is to transport data to assist with the creative initialization process.
 See § 6.2 Typical Initialization WorkFlow and § 6.4 Uninterrupted Initialization WorkFlow.
+(TODO)

-The creative must respond to Player:init with either § 4.3.7.1 resolve or § 4.3.7.2 reject.
+The creative must respond to the SHARC:Container:init message with either § 4.3.7.1 resolve or § 4.3.7.2 reject.
+(TODO)
 ```
 dictionary MessageArgs
  {